-Thank you for reading my written testimony today.
-My name is Joan Spoerl and I support the optimization of funding for public education via the Fair School Funding plan to best serve 90% of Ohio's school-age children and I support its full long-term funding in the state budget.
-This investment will pay dividends for our state's workforce and economy.
+The research has borne out my hunch that robust investments in the early years and supports for families with young children are critical and worthwhile, so I support a state budget that prioritizes those investments and continues investments in the optimization of funding for public education via the Fair School Funding plan to best serve 90% of Ohio's school-age children.
+I support its full long-term funding in the state budget.
+Such investments will pay dividends to our state's workforce and economy and make it a more attractive state for families and employers.